CDC’s Ebola Response

 The Largest Response in CDC’s History

-CDC’s response to the 2014-16 Ebola epidemic in West Africa was the largest in the agency’s history.
+CDC’s response to the 2014-16 Ebola epidemic in West Africa was the largest in the agency’s history up to that time.
 Before the epidemic, CDC had little operational presence in Guinea, Liberia, and Sierra Leone.
 Early in the outbreak, only one branch of the agency—the Division of Viral Special Pathogens—was involved in the response.
 As the number of cases continued to rise, it became clear that the response required the involvement of far more CDC staff from across the agency.

 On July 9, 2014, CDC activated its Incident Management System (IMS) through its Emergency Operations Center (EOC) to Level 3.
 On August 5, IMS raised the activation to Level 1—the highest level.
 The incident management system is a command structure dedicated to managing emergencies that brings together workers from several different specialties across CDC, such as scientists, logisticians, and communications experts.
 One of their first, most important jobs was helping West African countries set up their own incident management systems to unify their Ebola responses, establish clear chains of command, and allow them to make and enforce decisions quickly.